All There Is

 For all we know, it's like as not

-tunneled beneath the foundation
+tunneled beneath the house’s foundation

-itself, making porous the packed clay
+by now, making porous the packed clay

 of our permanence.
 We can name it,